 Because your aid eligibility will be determined based on your total summer enrollment, students are advised to sign up for all summer classes (no matter if they are full session or in one of the later summer segments) by the beginning of the summer term.
 In doing so, your maximum aid eligibility can be assured.

-Planful students are eligible for summer loans because they informed Student Financial Aid that they would be attending year-round.
-With an eye on the summer, regulations require that Direct Student Loans are spread over the entire academic year when a student is attending all 3 terms.
+Planful students are eligible for summer loans when they reserve a portion of their academic year eligibility for the summer.
 Students in co-op programs are most likely to know enrollment plans for the upcoming year when accepting their annual award offer.

 - Federal Subsidized and Unsubsidized Loans – Students who advance from the freshman to sophomore level or sophomore to junior level may be eligible for additional funds due to a the change in your maximum loan levels and a mid-year class level advancement.
 Students who did not borrow or were not eligible for their maximum loan eligibility may also find increased eligibility with summer enrollment.